Guide: Getting your class ready at the start of each term

 - What is required: A D2L course, your CRN, and important syllabus information to share with students

-If you teach a WEB course, make sure you update your course information page so that students know about any requirements for your course.
-Make sure you include textbook information, any required software, and include a brief intro to the course.
+If you teach a WEB course, make sure you update your course details pages so that students know about any requirements for your course.
+Make sure you include any proctoring or in-person requirements, any required software, and include a brief intro to the course.

 Distance Education will send out an e-mail when courses become available.
 If you are teaching a fully online course and it has not been reviewed yet, your course will not be available to you until it has been reviewed.
 You’ll need to contact the faculty mentor responsible for your discipline.